-Chinese New Year desserts seem to be essential in the Lunar New Year.
-At this time of the year, family members often gather together to cook and enjoy New Year’s Eve dinner as a way to say goodbye to the passing year.
+Chinese New Year desserts are an essential part of the local culture.
+At this time of the year, family members often gather to cook and enjoy New Year’s Eve dinner to say goodbye to the passing year.

-Go to the kitchen, read my recipes and make your new favorite holiday desserts which might have been introduced to you a long time ago by Chinese neighbors every Lunar New Year.
+Go to the kitchen, read my recipes, and make your new favorite holiday desserts.
+Chinese neighbors might have introduced them to you a long time ago every Lunar New Year.

 Cake Recipes